MeqdadDev/solid-principles/python/README.md

 Firstly, I want to thank my characters in the story, Mohammad and uncle Clean.

-Secondly, SOLID principles are here to make software more maintainable, testable, scalable and reusable.
-However, SOLID principles are not always applicable in every situation.
-Try to embrace the soul that is behind SOLID rules. 😊
+Secondly, SOLID principles aim to make software more flexible, maintainable, scalable, and testable by reducing code dependencies and making designs easier to understand, maintain, and extend.

+However, SOLID principles are not always applicable in every situation, and it is important to use them correctly and embrace the soul behind the SOLID rules. 😊

+By following these guidelines, developers can create cleaner code that is easier to modify and understand, leading to better collaboration among team members and more robust, flexible, and reusable software.

-Finally, thanks for reading and happy coding.
+Finally, happy coding.